 Do you find any advantages to being one of the older dancers in the room?

 Not really!
 Perhaps seeing that I can make it through a class and stick with it could inspire others that they certainly can do so, too.
 I remember my very first Zumba class after not working out for a long time.
-The instructor was trying to give me constructive input and all I could think was, “I can’t breath right now…l can’t really hear you…If I don’t die before the end of class, I’ll try to do it correctly next time.”
-Now I can breath and happily make it through class.
+The instructor was trying to give me constructive input and all I could think was, “I can’t breathe right now…l can’t really hear you…If I don’t die before the end of class, I’ll try to do it correctly next time.”
+Now I can breathe and happily make it through class.

 Speaking of inspiration, do you have any advice for other baby boomers who might want to dance but feel intimidated by a studio filled with mostly younger people?